Chemtrail conspiracy theory: Contrails

 Contrails, or condensation trails, are "streaks of condensed water vapor created in the air by an airplane or rocket at high altitudes".
-Fossil fuel combustion (as in piston and jet engines) produces carbon dioxide and water vapor.
+Fossil fuel combustion (as in piston and jet engines) produces carbon dioxide and water vapor and soot particulates that act as cloud condensation nuclei.
 At high altitudes, the air is very cold.
 Hot humid air from the engine exhaust mixes with the colder surrounding air, causing the water vapor to condense into droplets or ice crystals that form visible clouds.
 The rate at which contrails dissipate is entirely dependent on weather conditions.
 If the atmosphere is near saturation, the contrail may exist for some time.
 Conversely, if the atmosphere is dry, the contrail will dissipate quickly.

 It is well established by atmospheric scientists that contrails can persist for hours, and that it is normal for them to spread out into cirrus sheets.
 The different-sized ice crystals in contrails descend at different rates, which spreads the contrail vertically.
 Then the differential in wind speeds between altitudes (wind shear) results in the horizontal spreading of the contrail.
 This mechanism is similar to the formation of cirrus uncinus clouds.
 Contrails between 25000 and 40000 ft can often merge into an "almost solid" interlaced sheet.
 Contrails can have a lateral spread of several kilometers, and given sufficient air traffic, it is possible for contrails to create an entirely overcast sky that increases the ice budget of individual contrails and persists for hours.

 Experts on atmospheric phenomena say that the characteristics attributed to chemtrails are simply features of contrails responding to diverse conditions in terms of sunlight, temperature, horizontal and vertical wind shear, and humidity levels present at the aircraft's altitude.
 In the US, the gridlike nature of the National Airspace System's flight lanes tends to cause crosshatched contrails, and in general it is hard to discern from the ground whether overlapping contrails are at similar altitudes or not.
 The jointly published fact sheet produced by NASA, the EPA, the FAA, and NOAA in 2000 in response to alarms over chemtrails details the science of contrail formation, and outlines both the known and potential impacts of contrails have on temperature and climate.
 The USAF produced a fact sheet that described these contrail phenomena as observed and analyzed since at least 1953.
 It also rebutted chemtrail theories more directly by identifying the theories as a hoax and disproving the existence of chemtrails.